dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/K3s/Certificate_with_k3s+traefik/README.md

 Once our cluster is up and running, we can now install Cert-manager.
 Read more about <code> <a href="https://github.com/dikshita-git/RP_Ingress_security-IPv4_and_IPv6/wiki/TLS-in-Kubernetes#cert-manager">Cert-manager</a></code>

 <img src="https://github.com/dikshita-git/RP_Ingress_security-IPv4_and_IPv6/blob/main/Wiki-page-images/Certificate_with_k3s%2Btraefik/helm_install.PNG" height="300">
-<p align="center">Fig: Installing cert-manager using helm</p>
+<p>Fig: Installing cert-manager using helm</p>

 Now we could check ns to see if cert-manager is running:

 <img src="https://github.com/dikshita-git/RP_Ingress_security-IPv4_and_IPv6/blob/main/Wiki-page-images/Certificate_with_k3s%2Btraefik/cert-man_ns.PNG">
-<p align="center">Fig: Checking namespace named cert-manager</p>
+<p>Fig: Checking namespace named cert-manager</p>

 >***Note***
 >There is a possibility that cert-manager cainjector shows teh status of "Crashloopbackoff".
->  - In such cases, to get more details, check the log file of cert-manager ca injector by:
+>  - In such cases, to get more details, check the log file of cert-manager ca-injector by:

 ```
 kubectl logs -n cert-manager <cert-manager-cainjector-name-found-from-get-pods --namespace cert-manager>